 The other action you can initiate is to reduce the amount of light into the microscope through aperture (iris) adjustment.
 Reducing the illumination can enhance the DOF.
 To do this, most microscopes have auto iris and some have an additional manual iris.

-Remember, DOF decreases with increasing magnification and aperture (iris) adjustment
+Remember, Depth of field decreases with increasing magnification and aperture (iris) adjustment

 Haag-Streit Surgical Microscopes have the best depth of focus allowing more anatomy in focus.
-For additional information, click on these links:
+For product information, please click on these links: